 “While I was studying at AUT, I was most impressed by the excellent teaching and academic staff.
 In each paper, the lecturers were either academic experts or senior industry professionals.
 They had a deep understanding of their area of expertise.
 I also appreciated AUT’s world-class modern teaching facilities, and I felt lucky to learn in such an environment.”

 In his role now, Jason frequently draws on the skills he developed during his time at AUT.

 “Today, I transfer what I learned at AUT to the tertiary institution in my hometown in China to benefit local students.
 I also encourage the best students to continue into postgraduate study and consider studying at AUT in New Zealand.”

 A strong connection

-It’s been almost a decade since Jason studied at AUT, but even today he still has a strong bond with the university.
+It’s been a decade since Jason studied at AUT, but even today he still has a strong bond with the university.

 Tertiary education is a must in today’s world, Jason advises other students.

 “Academic learning is not an easy task, but it is achievable and worthy of trying hard.
 You’re lucky because AUT will help you along the way.
 Come to AUT, and you will see the outcome soon.”